International Composition Competition

 The submitted composition(s) must be free of any rights and unpublished, that means it/they must not have been publicly performed, broadcast, published, copied or circulated in any other way.

 Non-selected applicants will have full ownership of their work and will be allowed to play their composition(s) once the decision of the jury has been announced.
-In contrast, the composer winner must not play its new work before the IPCL Duo Competition in February 2018.
+In contrast, the winning work must not be played before the IPCL Trio Competition in February 2021.

 The award-winning work remains the full and entire property of its author.
-However, the latter undertakes to mention the name of “International Percussion Competition Luxembourg “ on all visual and sound media showing the title of the work (the publishing of the score, CD, DVD, books, programs, posters, etc.).
-The winning work will be marked “Winner of the IPCL - Composition Competition - Edition DUO 2018”.
+However, the later undertakes to mention the name of “International Percussion Competition Luxembourg “ on all visual and sound media showing the title of the work (the publishing of the score, CD, DVD, books, programs, posters, etc.).
+The winning work will be marked “Winner of the IPCL - Composition Competition - Edition TRIO 2021”.